 What a high-quality prompt should contain

-Suno horror trailer prompts need 6 layers:
+A Suno horror trailer prompt works in 6 layers:

-- Sound design: drones, dissonant strings, music-box, reversed cymbals, sub-pulse, screech risers
+| Sound design | the texture stack | drones, dissonant strings, music-box, reversed cymbals, sub-pulse, screech risers |

-modern horror trailer production/analog horror sound design
+| Production | the finish | modern horror trailer production, analog horror sound design |

 10 copy-ready prompt templates